 Proud Louisiana State University grads Clay Boulware and Adam Lathan couldn’t find any good gumbo in New York, so they decided to take things into their own hands by opening up an authentic Cajun restaurant that serves up spicy gumbo and huge po'boys.
 This recipe comes straight from their kitchen, and they recommend making it a day before you plan on serving it, as it will be even better after a night in the fridge.
 Kick it up a notch with hot sauce and extra cayenne pepper.Recipe courtesy of The Gumbo Bros.

-This recipe comes from Chef Art Smith's Atlanta restaurant, Southern Art.
 Featuring plenty of butter, chopped sausage, and scallions amongst the grits and shrimp, this savory dish is an update on a classic Southern staple.
+This recipe comes courtesy of chef Art Smith's Atlanta restaurant, Southern Art.

 Here is a recipe I adapted from the cooking of Kurt Gardner, a New York theater man of great culinary passions who has been contributing the dish to our home for years, usually in proportions large enough to feed boroughs.
 Rare is the month where there is not a frozen bag of this stuff in our freezer, ready to be deployed.